appwrite/appwrite/docs/tutorials/add-translations.md

 It's really easy to contribute to an open-sourced projects, but when using GitHub, there are a few steps we need to follow.
 This section will take you step-by-step through the process of preparing your own local version of Appwrite, where you can make any changes without affecting Appwrite right away.

-> If you are experienced with GitHub or have made a pull request before, you can skip to `Generate the translations`.
+> If you are experienced with GitHub or have made a pull request before, you can skip to [Generate the translations](#2-generate-the-translations).

 ###  1.1 Fork the Appwrite repository